REST and Hypermedia

 MIME defines the following headers:

 A media type, also called media-type, content type or MIME type is a two-part string identifying the format of a document.
 Usually, knowing a document's format allows us to parse it.
 IANA (Internet Assigned Numbers Authority) is the official authority for the standardization and publication of media types.
+Within the context of REST, the media type is a format of a request and response body.
+Media types are specified by RFC6838 - Media Type Specifications and Registration Procedures.

 The media type string consists of a type and a subtype.
 The subtype can be further be structured into a tree.
 A media type can optionally define a suffix and parameters: